 So what's the key to take sales force testing and sales recruiting from the realm of gut feel and into the realm of and engineered efficient process?

-To use the right sales skills assessment test, in the right way, at the right point in your hiring process or sales improvement effort.
+To use the right sales assessment test, in the right way, at the right point in your hiring process or sales improvement effort.

 Building a Strong Industrial Sales Team

-Sales skills assessment tests are important tools in both measuring and improving a current sales team, and in hiring top sales candidates.
+Candidate assessment tests are important tools in both measuring and improving a current sales team, and in hiring top sales candidates.

 The latter application is the most problematic, and therefore the focus of this article.